 The Montreal School of Theology values and expects academic integrity in all written work submitted by students.
-It is expected that all students must understand the meaning and consequences of cheating, plagiarism and other academic offenses.
+It is expected that all students must understand the meaning and consequences of cheating, plagiarism and other academic offenses (see Plagiarism policy below).